How to Stop Masking as a Neurodivergent Person and Embrace Your True Self

 Unlocking Potential: How Positive Affirmations Can Support Neurodiverse Growth

 Positive affirmations, those feel-good lines to boost your mood.
 For neurodivergent individuals, these affirmations can promote mental well-being and resilience.
 They can serve as a tool, providing support and empowerment for those who might feel lost and misunderstood.
-Affirmations are more than just think positive.
-Like we need to be told that more.
-Yes it…
+I think most of us have felt like that at one time or another.
+Affirmations are more…

 Small easel with a sign that says managing emotions set next to a pile of books.